ssbc/ssb-server/README.md

 # Scuttlebot

-Scuttlebot is a node.js app for decentralized social networking.
-It runs on user PCs (not remote hosts) and syncs over wifi and "pub" servers.
+Scuttlebot is a decentralized, distributed database and application server.
+It runs on user devices and syncs over wifi and "pub" servers.

 Scuttlebot was created for

- - Secure, cloud-free office communications
+ - Cloud-free office communications
- - User-hackable web apps without walled gardens
+ - Social computing
+ - File-sharing
+ - Keypair trust-graphs
- - Distributed (EC) systems research
+ - Distributed systems research

 Join us in #scuttlebutt on freenode.